-Annual Report pursuant to Section 13 or 15( (d) of the Securities Exchange Act of 1934 iscal year ended December 31, 2022 OR Transition Report pursuant to Section 13 or For the transition • Comn mission File Number: 001-38002 Laureat LAUREATE EDUCATION INC te Education, Inc. of registrant as specified in its charter) (Exact name or registrant as specified in its charter) Delaware (State or other jurisdiction of 52-1492296 (I.R.S.
-Employer incorporation or organization) Identification No.) PMB 1158, 1000 Brickell Avenue, Suite 715, Miami, Flo (Address of principal executive offices) (Zip Code) ne number, including area code: (786) 209-3368 t to Section 12(b) of the Securities Exchange Act of 1934: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.004 per share LAUR The NASDAQ Stock Market LLC Nasdaq Global Select Market Securities registere ed pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗌 Indicate by check mark if the registrant is not required to file report orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 durant was required to file such reports), and (2) has been subject to such filing requirements ronically every Interactive Data File required to be submitted pursuant to Rule 405 of 2 months (or for such shorter period that the registrant was required to submit such ed filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an ed filer," "accelerated filer," "smaller reporting company," and "emerging growth company," ny" Large accelerated filer ⊠ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the reg revised financial accounting standards provided pursuant to Section gistrant has elected not to use the extended transition period for complying with any new on $13(a)$ of the Exchange Act. $\square$ or n and attestation to its management's assessment of the effectiveness of its internal control ley Act (15 U.S.C.7262(b)) by the registered public accounting firm that prepared or issue If securities are registered pursuant to Section $12(b)$ of the Act, increflect the correction of an error to previously issued financial state dicate by check mark whether the financial statements of the registrant included in the fili tements. $\square$ ng any of the registrant's executive officers during the relevant recover • • • • by (as defined in Rule 12b-2 of the Exchange Act).
-Yes No 🗵 , recently completed second fiscal quarter), the aggregate market value of the common stoon the closing price of the registrant's common stock on that date as reported on the Nasda Indicate the number of shares outstanding of each of the issuer's c classes of common stock, as of the latest practicable date.
-Outstanding at January 31, 2023 Common stock, par value \$0.004 per share 157,012,698 shares Docum nents Incorporated by Reference The registrant incorporates by reference its definitive proxy statem and Exchange Commission within 120 days following the end of i nent with respect to its 2023 Annual Meeting of Stockholders, to be filed with the Securiti its fiscal year, into Part III of this Annual Report on Form 10-K. ies
+.3 or 15(d) of the Securities Exchange A For the fiscal year ended December 31, 2023 OR ct of 1934 on 13 or 15(d) of the Securities Exchang transition period from to e Act of 1934 Commission File Number: 001-38002 LAUREATE EDUCATION INC Laur reate Education, In act name of registrant as specified in its charter) ic.
+Delaware (State or other jurisdiction of 52-1492296 (I.R.S.
+Employer incorporation or organization) PMB 1158, 1000 Brickell Avenue, Suite 715, M liami.
+Florida Identification No.) 33131 (Address of principal executive offices telephone number, including area code: (786) 209- (Zip Code) pursuant to Section 12(b) of the Securities Exchang ge Act of 1934: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.004 per share LAUR The NASDAQ Stock Market LLC Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: No ne Indicate by check mark if the registrant is a well-known Indicate by check mark if the registrant is not required to Indicate by check mark whether the registrant (1) has fill during the preceding 12 months (or for such shorter perior requirements for the past 90 days.
+Yes No Indicate by check mark whether the registrant has submit Regulation S-T (§232.405 of this chapter) during the pre of file reports pursuant to Section 13 or 15(d) of the Acted all reports required to be filed by Section 13 or 15(d) od that the registrant was required to file such reports) tted electronically every Interactive Data File required t.
+Yes No No do not not not not not not not not not no files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large a emerging growth company.
+See the definitions of "large in Rule 12b-2 of the Exchange Act.
+Large accelerated filer 🗵 Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark revised financial accounting standards provided pursuant t to Section 13(a) of the Exchange Act. ansition period for complying with any new or Indicate by check mark whether the registrant has filed a over financial reporting under Section 404(b) of the Sart its audit report.
+If securities are registered pursuant to Section 12(b) of the reflect the correction of an error to previously issued final tatements of the registrant included in the filing Indicate by check mark whether any of those error correct any of the registrant's executive officers during the relevant Indicate by check mark whether the registrant is a shell of vant recovery period pursuant to §240.10D-1(b). - As of June 30, 2023 (the last business day of the registrant held by non-affiliates of the registrant was \$1.602 billior Global Select Market). ant's most recently completed second fiscal quarter), the ne aggregate market value of the common stock Indicate the number of shares outstanding of each of the $$\underline{\mathbf{Class}}$$ ticable date. anding at January 31, 2024 Common stock, par value \$0.004 per share Documents Incorporated by Reference 157,589,706 shares Locuments incordorated by Kelerence

+The registrant incorporates by reference its definitive proxy statement with respect to its 2024 Annual Meeting of Stockholders, to be filed with the Securities and Exchange Commission within 120 days following the end of its fiscal year, into Part III of this Annual Report on Form 10-K.